-Large engraved wall map, with fine hand-colour in full, engraved on 20 printed mapsheets, 15 double-page maps and five single-page maps (the single-page maps comprise bird's eye views and harbour plans which appear on the right side of the map, from top to bottom, with 20 of the 22 views and plans appearing on these five sheets, the last two views appear on sheet 1, in the upper left corner of the map); sheet 1 with the engraved numeral "1" in the upper left corner just outside neatline and with engraved plate number added to upper right corner of each sheet
+20 printed engraved mapsheets (15 double-page, five single-page), that, if joined, form a large engraved wall map 2500 by 2300mm (98.5 by 90.5 inches), contemporary hand-colour in full.
+The single-page maps comprise bird's eye views and harbour plans which appear on the right smarbledide of the map, from top to bottom, with 20 of the 22 views and plans appearing on these five sheets, the last two views appear on sheet 1, in the upper left corner of the map), plate 10 in Pritchard State 3, plate 20 in Pritchard State 4; with two contents leaves: "The Contents of Mr. Popple's Map of America", mounted on front pastedown, and "The Contents of each sheet of the twenty plates of Mr. Popple's Map of America", mounted on conjugate of the keymap; contemporary marbled paper boards, rebacked in calf to style.